odoo/documentation/accounting/overview/process_overview/customer_invoice.rst

-You can manually enter your bank statements in Odoo, or you can import them in from a csv file or from several other predefined formats according to your accounting localisation.
+You can manually enter your bank statements in Odoo, or you can import them in from a csv file or from several other predefined formats according to your accounting localization.

 Create a bank statement from the accounting dashboard with the related journal and enter an amount of $100 .